miranda-ng/miranda-ng/plugins/Actman30/readme.txt

   'NOP'   - not operation

 As 'Math' alternative, you can use Variables plugin scripts.
-Script can be writed in text field below and checked by pressing 'Vars' button.
+Script can be written in text field below and checked by pressing 'Vars' button.
 Variables %subject% and %extratext% can be used in the script.

 -- Call chain